Macular Degeneration Specialists

 If your retinal surgeon confirms a diagnosis of “wet AMD,” there is hope.
 New medications have been proven very successful at reducing the progression of vision loss from wet AMD.
 Bevacizumab (Avastin) and ranibizumab are two variations of anti-vascular endothelial growth factor (anti-VEGF) medications that can be administered to treat leaking blood vessels beneath the retina.
 Injections are given in a series of treatments every 4 to 6 weeks.
 In over 90% of cases when injections are continued, the vision loss is halted.
 In 30-40% of cases, some of the vision that had been lost can be restored.
 Combination therapies involving photodynamic therapy (PDT or “cool laser”) and anti-inflammatory medications may be helpful in some cases.

-Our surgeons have also been involved in the study of new medications that are in development.
-It is anticipated that new treatments may last even longer and have additional efficacy in the treatment of wet AMD.
+Our surgeons have also been involved in the study of new medications in development.
+New treatments may last even longer and have additional efficacy in treating wet AMD.

 Get Help Today

-If symptoms of retinal diseases are making you uncomfortable and interfering with your daily life, call us.
+If symptoms of retinal diseases make you uncomfortable and interfere with your daily life, call us.
 Our doctors across Arizona have the expertise and tools to give you the relief you need.

 Schedule Online